-Provides a new wildlife habitat for many species including insects, reptiles and birds.
+Provides a more pleasant environment and a new habitat for species including insects, reptiles and birds.

 Woodland enhancement works

-Provides a better home for woodland wildlife, for example, bullfinches, stag beetles and bats.
+Provides a more pleasant environment and an improved home for woodland wildlife such as, bullfinches, stag beetles and bats.

 Notice of works at Savernake Park

-In October, we will be carrying out work at Savernake Park, which will improve the site for visitors and wildlife.
+In October we started work at Savernake Park that will improve the site for visitors and wildlife.

 During this time, areas of the site will be temporarily closed to maintain public safety.

-- please do not cross any safety barriers or tape
+- do not cross any safety barriers or tape

 - keep away from any machinery, tools or equipment